 To be clear though, while some of the services we reviewed can be very aggressive in their sales approach once you’ve submitted a quote, none of them have been involved in those deceptive marketing tactics, as far as we're aware.
 For more information on how vehicle service contract companies should conduct themselves, visit the Vehicle Protection Association – a non-profit watchdog association.

-You could easily pay upwards of $4,000 for a plan, adding a $200 monthly payment to your budget, and still have expensive repairs denied because you failed to pay close attention to the contract.
-Conversely, if you follow the strict maintenance guidelines and your car never needs repairs, you've spent $4,000 on peace of mind.
+You could easily pay upwards of $3,000 for a plan, adding $200 to your monthly payments, and still have expensive repairs denied because you failed to pay close attention to the contract.
+Conversely, if you follow the strict maintenance guidelines and your car never needs repairs, you've spent $3,000 on peace of mind.
 Such complaints are common in this industry.

 The price you pay though will be dependent on your circumstances though, with factors like car age, mileage of the car, model and the distance you're planning to cover all playing a part in what you end up paying.